 While quite rare, there are times when sciatica symptoms may indicate a potentially serious injury to the sciatic nerve.

-If there is bowel or bladder incontinence (inability to control the bowel or bladder) and/or progressive weakness or loss of sensation in the legs, the patient may potentially have a serious condition called cauda equina syndrome.
+If there is bowel or bladder incontinence (inability to control the bowel or bladder) and/or progressive weakness or loss of sensation in the perineum (genital area) and/or legs, the patient may potentially have a serious condition called cauda equina syndrome.
 This condition is typically caused by significant compression of the nerve sac in the lower spine.
 The condition may be serious and immediate medical attention should be sought.

 If any type of leg weakness or numbness is present, the nerve may be damaged and it is important to seek attention from a health care professional.
 If the nerve is compressed and the pain and symptoms are severe, surgery may be warranted.